Romain Sardou: Biography

-Romain Sardou was born of a long line of artists, singers, actors, writers, he developed a passion at an early young age for opera - he was just ten years old when he discovered his fascination for Richard Wagner.
+Romain Sardou was born comes from a long line of artists, singers, actors, and writers.
+At an early age, he developed a passion for opera - he was ten years old when he discovered his fascination for Richard Wagner.
 This precocious love led him to the discovery of the theater, then literature.
 His infatuation for reading quickly gained precedence over his love of music.
-He grew up among the works and lives of great authors whom he cherished.
+He grew up among the works and lives of authors whom he cherished.
 This passion is almost all-encompassing and was to stay with him for life.

 He left high school in the year before graduation with the firm intention of becoming a playwright.
-He enrolled in theater classes - which he followed for three years - in order to better understand the mechanics involved in the art of stage craft and more clearly discern the acting profession.
-In parallel he engaged in numerous "writing exercises", all aimed at the theater.
+He enrolled in theater classes for three years in order to better understand the mechanics involved in the art of stage craft and more clearly discern the acting profession.
+In parallel, he engaged in numerous "writing exercises", all aimed at the theater.
 Unsatisfied, he settled in the country for four years during which he built up his book collection and read voraciously the works of historians.
 He then left the country to work for two years in Los Angeles, where he wrote scripts for children.

 He eventually came back to France where he got married and wrote a successful first novel.

 Romain Sardou is the father of three children (Aliénor, Gabriel & Victor-Scott).
 He wrote the tale entitled One Second Before Christmas for them.